prakash-patel/mono-box/README.md

 1. mod mono (3.12)
 1. xsp (2.10)

-Unless if you want to change this version please go to [mono soruce][] to get different version.
+Unless if you want to change this version please go to [mono source][] to get different version.
 Apply that version to each `.pp` file.

 ## How to start